netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 OK the last contact to add is Alexa who works in the Facilities Management team and is the Facilities Manager there. so complete her contact details as usual(555-765-4321 and alexa@example.com).
 OK so then click contacts to view the list.

-Now contacts are assigned to objects and most core objects in NetBox can have contacts assigned to them. and the way that TLE Consulting has chosen to assign them is at the Site Group level.
-So go to Site Groups, and then click the Branch site group and then once in the object click on add a contact.
+Now contacts are assigned to objects and most core objects in NetBox can have contacts assigned to them. and the way that we will assign them is at the Site Group level.
+So go to Site Groups, and then click the Branch site group, then click Contacts and then click on add a contact.

 From the group, select the IT Group, then Susan as the contact, select operations for the contact role, and then set Susan to be the primary contact. then add another and this time select Eric and make him the secondary contact.
 Lastly add another this time select facilities management, and then Alexa as the contact, giving her the role of Emergency contact. and then click on create.

-Then when the Branch Site Group object is displayed, it now shows the contacts that have been assigned to it.
+SO we can now see the contacts that have been assigned to our Branch Site Group.
 The point here is that there is a lot of flexibility when it comes to assigning contacts, but the design is that you create the contact only once and then assigned it to as many objects as required, in a manner that suits your own organization.

 So, I hope that has been a useful overview of how to model an organization within NetBox, and hopefully you had fun following along on your own NetBox instance!
 Thanks for watching.